 We understand this represents a different way of working for private hospitals within the Queensland workers’ compensation scheme.
 As a key stakeholder in this scheme, your feedback is valuable and will help ensure we design and deliver a new process that meets everyone’s needs.

 How do I provide feedback

-There will be two Open for Comment processes, one focussed on the structure of the table of costs and one focussed on fees.
+There will be two Open for Comment processes, one focused on the structure of the table of costs and one focused on fees.
 The two-step approach will allow us to consider any feedback on the structure which may impact fees.

 Step 1 - Open for Comment – table of costs structure

 - Commenced: Wednesday 17 February 2021

 - Closed: Wednesday 17 March 2021